Glitch Text Styles Gallery — Browse, Preview & Copy 20+ Effects

 Gaming & Usernames

-Zalgo Light and Subtle Distortion add just enough visual noise to make a username stand out without triggering character filters on most platforms.
-Bold Squares creates eye-catching blocked letters that work well in gaming profiles and streaming overlays.
+Zalgo Light and Subtle Distortion add just enough noise to make a username stand out, without tripping the character filters most platforms run.
+Bold Squares is the one to use for blocked, eye-catching letters in gaming profiles or stream overlays.

-Start with lower intensity settings and increase gradually.
-Many platforms strip excessive combining characters, so lighter effects are more likely to display correctly everywhere.
+Start light and turn the intensity up gradually.
+A lot of platforms strip out excessive combining characters, so lighter effects are far more likely to actually show up the way you intended.

 02 Style Comparison Table

-A quick reference to help you pick the right style for your use case.
-Readability is rated from 1 (barely readable) to 5 (perfectly clear).
+Use this as a quick reference for picking the right style.
+Readability runs from 1 (barely readable) to 5 (perfectly clear).

 | Style | Readability | Intensity | Best Platform | Best For |